RELATIVE CLAUSES

 Remember

-• Contiene información adicional sobre el sustantivo.
+• Contiene información adicional/extra sobre el sustantivo.

 • Usamos comas para separar la oración.